nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 MySQL / MariaDB with Binary Logging Enabled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ownCloud is currently using a ``TRANSACTION_READ_COMMITTED`` transaction isolation
+Nextcloud is currently using a ``TRANSACTION_READ_COMMITTED`` transaction isolation
 to avoid data loss under high load scenarios (e.g. by using the sync client with
 many clients/users and many parallel operations).
 This requires a disabled or
 correctly configured binary logging when using MySQL or MariaDB.
 Your system is
 affected if you see the following in your log file during the installation or
-update of ownCloud:
+update of Nextcloud:

  An unhandled exception has been thrown:
  exception 'PDOException' with message 'SQLSTATE[HY000]: General error: 1665